'Ready or Not' Directors Radio Silence to Direct 'Choose Your Own Adventure' Movie at 20th Century

 “Andor” writer Tom Bissell will adapt the script from the book series of the same name.

-The series of gamebooks is currently published by independent publishing company, Chooseco LLC, of Waitsfield, Vermont, founded in 2003 by author and series founder R. A. Montgomery and his wife, author Shannon Gilligan.
+The series is currently published by independent publishing company, Chooseco LLC, of Waitsfield, Vermont, founded in 2003 by author and series founder R. A. Montgomery and his wife, author Shannon Gilligan.

+Radio Silence most recently directed “Ready or Not 2,” starring Samara Weaving.
+Next up, they are set to direct a new installment in “The Mummy” franchise for Universal, with original franchise stars Brendan Fraser and Rachel Weisz returning.

+Bissell is a prolific, award-winning writer working across TV, film, books, journalism and video games.
+On the screenwriting front, Bissell co-created the Apple TV+ series, “The Mosquito Coast,” which ran for two seasons, and most recently received a WGA Award nomination for his work on the second season of “Andor,” for which he wrote the final three episodes.
+Bissell’s video game work includes the fourth and fifth installments of “Gears of War,” as well as “Uncharted 4,” for which he won a WGA Award.

 Deadline first reported the news.